openshift/lvm-operator/doc/design/thin_pool.md

 # LVMO: Thin provisioning

 ## Summary
-- LVM thin provisioning allows creation of volumes whose combined size is greater than that of the available storage.
+- LVM thin provisioning allows the creation of volumes whose combined virtual size is greater than that of the available storage.

 **Advantages**:
 - Storage space can be used more effectively.
 More users can be accommodated for the same amount of storage space when compared to thick provisioning.
 This significantly reduces upfront hardware cost for the storage admins.